Hithasethu/Hithasethu/README.md

 👋 Hi there!
-I'm Hitha — a Chemistry graduate turned Data Analyst/Data Engineer passionate about turning raw data into meaningful insights.
+I'm Hitha — a Chemistry graduate turned Data Analyst passionate about turning raw data into meaningful insights.

 🔍 Currently exploring real-world data problems in tourism, e-commerce, and health using Python, Machine Learning, and visualization tools.